garciat20/tune-tracker/README.md

 ## Version History

 * 0.1
     * Able to connect to database, no functionality yet besides connecting to database.
+No JUnit testing yet.